-Weaving a thread into something often triggers a move.
+Weaving a thread into something, being an intentional magical act, often triggers a move.

 Embrace a Talent

 When you perform a short ritual to make a talent from your discipline part of yourself, weave an available thread into your own pattern, activating the talent.